Thursday, 31 December 2020

 Monday, 13 July 2020

-The beginning of groundnut harvesting at Nediyamadu Cluster Village in Batticaloa
+The first groundnut harvest at the Nediyamadu Cluster Village in Batticaloa

-The beginning of groundnut harvesting was held in the Nediyamadu Cluster Village in Batticaloa under the "Field Day" programme on 10th this month under the patronage of Mrs. Kalamathy Pathmarjah, the Government Agent / District Secretary, Batticaloa.
-The first harvest of groundnuts in the village was presented to the chief guest.
-Mr. S. Suthakar, Divisional Secretary, Manmunai West and Mrs. Sasikala Punniyamoorthy, Director (Planning), Batticaloa Kachcheri attended as guests of honour.
+The commencement of first groundnut harvesting at the Nediyamadu Cluster Village in Batticaloa was ceremonially held under the “Field Day” programme on the 10th this month.
+The event took place under the patronage of Mrs. Kalamathy Pathmarjah, District Secretary of Batticaloa.
+Symbolizing the success of the cultivation effort, the first harvest of groundnuts from the village was formally presented to the District Secretary.

 The Field Day Demonstration